ChairmanBa0/ChairmanBa0.github.io/index.md

 keywords: Ken Bao, Ken, Bao, Environmental Economics, Natural Resource Economics, ERE, UCSB.
 Economics
 ---

 Hello, welcome to my personal webpage.
 I am a third year student in the economics PhD program at the University of California Santa Barbara.
 I'm interested in Environmental and Resource Economics, broadly.
-In particular, my current work focuses resource management problems and
+In particular, my current work focuses on issues that are similar in vein to problems of public goods provisions.
+For example, issues related to common pool resource problems or non-point source pollution.